 It’s important that you get accurate information about the value of your and your ex-partner’s superannuation funds.
 To do this, you need to fill out some forms.
 The forms are available from the court or by calling the Family Court National Enquiry Line.
-You can also download them from the Family Court website along with other information about the superannuation laws.
-More information about superannuation laws is available on the Commonwealth Attorney-General's Department website.
+You can also download them from the Federal Circuit and Family Court of Australia website along with other information about the superannuation laws.
+More information about superannuation laws is available on the Commonwealth Attorney-General's Department website

 Once the property is identified and its value is worked out, the court can consider the contributions made by each party.
 Contributions means what has been offered or given to the property.
 See Dividing your property fairly for the types of contributions that the court considers.
 The court looks at the direct financial and indirect contributions to the property.
 Indirect contributions include things done to help the family, including any work as a homemaker or parent.
 For example, staying home caring for children is considered to be just as valuable as income.
 Indirect contributions also include anything done to help get property or to maintain or improve it.
 For example, gardening or painting the house.